PHANGS-JWST: the largest extragalactic molecular cloud catalog traced by polycyclic aromatic hydrocarbon emission: Data and galaxy sample

 \subsection{Converting 7.7 micron to CO}

-The emission from PAHs shows a close link with CO emission in kpc and pc scales, revealing a strong correlation between both emissions over three orders of magnitude of intensity \citep{Regan_2004,Gao_2019,Chown_2021,Leroy_2021,Leroy_2023a,Leroy_2023, Whitcomb_2023,chown2025}.
+The emission from PAHs shows a close link with CO emission on kiloparsec and parsec scales, revealing a strong correlation between both emissions over three orders of magnitude of intensity \citep{Regan_2004,Gao_2019,Chown_2021,Leroy_2021,Leroy_2023a,Leroy_2023, Whitcomb_2023,chown2025}.
 Following \cite{chown2025}, to first order, we expect

 where $I_{\rm PAH}$ and $I_{\rm CO}$ are the observed intensities of PAH and CO emission in \mjysr and $\rm K \, km \, s^{-1}$, respectively.
 The dust-to-gas mass ratio is DGR, \qpah\ is the PAH-to-dust mass fraction, $U$ is the strength of the interstellar radiation field relative to that in the Solar neighborhood \citep[\qpah\ and $U$ are defined in][]{Draine_2007}, and $X_{\rm CO}$ is the CO-to-\htwo\ conversion factor.